-This programme specifically focuses on the limited requirements of the examination: Comprehension, Mathematics and General Ability.
+This programme specifically focuses on the limited requirements of the examination: Reading, Mathematical Reasoning and Thinking Skills.
 Emphasis in the lessons leans towards exam technique, speed, accuracy, concentration and experience with multiple choice formats as well as providing practice in typical questions and sample tests.

 Specific entry tests are in held in the term prior to the start of this course for those students in Year 3 at the time of testing.
 This programme runs in Term 1 & Term 2 only and students must commence class from the first week of the programme.

 Selective Preparation Programme (School Year 5)

-This programme specifically focuses on the exam requirements of Comprehension, Reading, Mathematics, General Ability and Writing.
+This programme specifically focuses on the exam requirements of Reading, Mathematical Reasoning, Thinking Skills and Writing.
 Students who have not previously attended The Swot Shop need to be strong academically to qualify for admission.

 Specific entry tests are held during Term 1 and only those students in Year 5 at the time of testing are eligible.
 This programme runs from Term 2 of Year 5 through to the middle of Term 1 of Year 6 and students must commence from the first week of the programme.